Key takeaways

 You don’t have to pay taxes on the income

 The money you get from a reverse mortgage isn’t taxable because the IRS considers it “loan proceeds,” not income.
-However, it could be considered income by other agencies (see “Reverse mortgage cons,” below).
+(However, it could be considered income by other agencies — more on that below.)

 You’re protected if the balance exceeds your home’s value

-Because a reverse mortgage balance grows over time (if you make no repayments), it’s possible that it can exceed your home’s fair market value eventually.
-However, the amount of debt that must be repaid can never exceed the property’s value, because a reverse mortgage is an example of “non-recourse” financing.
-That also means a mortgage lender can have no claims against your other assets or your heirs’.
+Because a reverse mortgage balance grows over time, it’s possible that what you owe can eventually exceed your home’s value.
+However, because a reverse mortgage is what’s known as “non-recourse” financing, the amount of debt that must be repaid can never exceed the property’s value.
+That also means the lender can’t make any claims against your other assets or those of your heirs.

 Your heirs have options